Austrian Law Has An Unexpected Victim

 Correction Oct.
 11, 2017

-A previous version of the headline incorrectly called it an Australian law.
-It's an Austrian law.
+A previous version of the headline incorrectly called the law Australian.
+It's Austrian.